 The sometimes complicated thing is that our job is also a passion and sometimes we tend to get a little sucked into what we do.
 We “just” want to finish this project before taking a day off, and suddenly “Oh no, but there’s that to do too”.

 As for the kids, maybe we should start thinking about setting us a quota of hours in front of the computer every week… To meditate on!
-In fact, if other couple entrepreneurs read us and you have advice, we are interested!
+In fact, if other entrepreneurs couples read us and have any advice, we are interested!

 To nomadic happiness

 I realize that this article has taken a turn to the little “inconveniences”, so I reassure you right away it is far from being a disaster!
 In fact in this article I’m just trying to put on paper the challenges we face in order to keep a record for ourselves (so we can laugh about it in a few months) but also to help some of you who are getting started or would like to get started.

 Because yes, the nomadic way of life is not only love, fresh water and mango sticky rice but despite the different points mentioned in this article I can also tell you that at NO TIME did we regret our choice!